maksim-shabanski/youtube-client/README.md

-It's a test project was created for learning ReactJS and Redux libraries.
+It's a test project was created for learning ReactJS library.

 ## Description
 It's a small app to search videos from YouTube.
 The search results is displayed as a slider.
 Videos are uploaded by chunks and smoothly loaded as needed.
 For change slide we can use controls as well as use a mouse swipe.